Submission Guidelines

 • Author name(s): Provide name, designation and affiliation, full postal and email addresses for each author.
 Please also indicate who the corresponding author is.
 The e-mail address of the corresponding author must be mentioned for further correspondence.
 Corresponding Author acts on behalf of all co-authors and ensures that questions related to the accuracy or integrity of any part of the work are appropriately addressed.

-• Main text: For clarity, this should be sub-divided into different headings/sub-heading depending on the type/content of the article:
+• Main text: For clarity this should be sub-divided into:

-• Introductory paragraph without giving heading of IntroductionThis should describe about background, importance, present status, future needs of this development/research work etc.
+• Introductory paragraph without giving heading of IntroductionThis should describe about background, importance, present status, future needs of this developments/research work etc.

-• Third section of the articles should cover performance analysis, results of economic and social impact studies with evidence using actual data/graph etc. The discussion should explore the significance of the performance of the technology and its implication on agricultural growth and society etc. Any limitations etc. of the present developed technology should also be briefly mentioned and discussed.
-A small concluding paragraph/ statements synthesising key points should be provided at the end of the manuscript to help the readers to understand the significance of the article.
+• In case of studies involving performance analysis, results of economic and social impact studies with evidence using actual data/graph etc. a separate section should explore the significance of the performance of the technology and its implication on agricultural growth and society etc. Any limitations etc. of the present study/ developed technology should also be briefly mentioned and discussed.

 • List of symbols: Should be avoided, if at all needed all symbols must be defined wherever used in the text.